AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

   policies             []policy
 }

-// selectionBuildOption is a typed function that
+// buildOption is a typed function that
-// abstracts configuring a selection instance type selectionBuildOption func(*selection)
+// abstracts configuring a selection instance type buildOption func(*selection)

+// newSelection returns a new instance of
+// selection
-func newSelection(pools []string, opts ...selectionBuildOption) *selection {
+func newSelection(pools []string, opts ...buildOption) *selection {
   s := &selection{pools: pools}
   for _, o := opts {
     o(s)